alexheyd/atom-jump-to-import/README.md

   - supports NPM and Bower modules (including `npm:foo` syntax for `Browserify`)
 - Jump to `Ember.Service` files, with or without pod structure
   - supports `Ember.Service` name aliasing
+- Jump to `Ember.Component` template files, with or without pod structure
+  - from an `.hbs` file, component names can jump to their template file
 - `hyperclick` support:
   - you can now click on variable names, import paths or methods
   - installing `hyperclick` is a requirement if you plan to use this functionality